OZCAP/quick-init/readme.md

 ## QUICK INIT
 <img src="https://github.com/OZCAP/quick-init/blob/main/logo.svg" alt="Quick Init Logo" width="100" height="100">
-CLI Tool to quickly start up React projects with Tailwind automatically configured.
+CLI Tool to quickly create React projects with Tailwind automatically configured for use.

 Typescript is selected **as default**.
 If JS is to be used, it must be specified with an option parameter.